-Implementation of a campus card system is a complex task, not only from the technical point of view, but also from the mainly organisational view.
-We found it essential that users of the university systems were involved in the process of setting system specification, testing and evaluation of new hardware and software modules.
-It would be very difficult for an independent external software company, with little experience in the management of a teaching and research organisation, to develop a system tailored to the needs of the Faculty.
-The authors hope that this paper will help in the sharing of experience by universities implementing such systems at their campuses.
-Since design, development and implementation are very complex tasks, we believe such information exchange is necessary.
-There is strong Europewide commitment to this approach, with an emphasis on developing standards for information exchange, especially in view of the huge diversity in the tradition of European academic institutions and the rapidly growing number of students on international exchange [14].
+Implementation of a campus card system is a complex task, not only from the technical, but mainly organisational point of view.
+It was found essential that users of the university systems were involved in the process of setting system specification, testing and evaluation of new hardware and software modules.
+It would be very difficult for an independent external software company, with little experience in the management of teaching and research organisation, to develop a system tailored to the needs of the Faculty.
+The authors hope that this article will help sharing experience by universities implementing such systems at their campuses.
+Since design, development and implementation are very complex tasks, it is believed that such information exchange is necessary.
+There is strong Europe-wide commitment to this approach, with emphasis on developing standards for information exchange, especially in view of the huge diversity in tradition of European academic institutions and rapidly growing number of students on international exchange [14].